 We supplement their diets with Bana grass, oats and lucerne, game pellets, fruit and vegetables during the year and conduct daily health checks.
 They sleep in large stables where they are monitored, protected and fed throughout the night.

-Bela is the newest addition to our family.
-She was born on the 23rd September 2016, to Mother Mussina & Dad, Chova.
+Bela is the youngest member of the herd and the apple of her fathers eye.
+She was born on the 23rd of September 2016, to Mother Mussina & Dad, Chova.
 The name Bela was given to her because she was born in the Bela Bela area.

-Zambezi is the 2nd youngest member of our family and was born in October 2015.
+Zambezi is the 2nd youngest member of our family and was born on the 4th of October 2015.
 His parents Chova and Shan have been in our care for many years.
 He is named Zambezi because it was our father, Rory Hensman's favourite place in Africa.

 During her early years in Mooketsi she would herd the cattle on her own without needing guidance from the handlers.